Covariance estimation under one-bit quantization: Numerical experiments

-where $\tilde{\SIGMA}'_n$ was defined in \eqref{eq:AsymmetricEstimator}.
-The sample mean $\hat{\SIGMA}_n$ in \eqref{eq:SampleMean}, \sjoerd{which} is computed \sjoerd{using knowledge of the `unquantized' samples,} will serve as a benchmark. \sjoerd{In all our experiments we use i.i.d.\ samples $\X_1,...,\X_n$ from a Gaussian distribution with mean zero and covariance matrix $\SIGMA$. \johannes{ All experiments are averaged over $100$ realizations of the samples $\X_1,...,\X_n$.} Moreover, we always tune the dithering parameter $\lambda$ via grid-search on $(0,4\pnorm{\SIGMA}{\infty})$. \johannes{We leave it as an open problem for future research to find a suitable $\lambda$ when \sjoerdgreen{no prior knowledge of $\|\SIGMA\|_{\infty}$ is available}.} }
+where $\tilde{\SIGMA}'_n$ was defined in \eqref{eq:AsymmetricEstimator}.} The \ae{sample covariance matrix} $\hat{\SIGMA}_n$ defined in \eqref{eq:SampleMean}, \sjoerd{which} is computed \sjoerd{using knowledge of the `unquantized' samples,} will serve as a benchmark. \sjoerd{In all our experiments we use i.i.d.\ samples $\X_1,...,\X_n$ from a Gaussian distribution with mean zero and covariance matrix $\SIGMA$. \johannes{ All experiments are averaged over $100$ realizations of the samples $\X_1,...,\X_n$.} The approximation error is measured in the operator norm.
+Moreover, we always tune the dithering parameter $\lambda$ via grid-search on $(0,4\pnorm{\SIGMA}{\infty})$. \johannes{We leave it as an open problem for future research to find a suitable $\lambda$ when \sjoerdgreen{no prior knowledge of $\|\SIGMA\|_{\infty}$ is available}.} }